What is Gifted Education?

 When are tours?

-We don’t provide tours, as they are highly disruptive.
+We don’t provide tours, at the student body’s request, as they are highly disruptive.
 If there is anything else you want to know, please contact us at email@example.com or on 08 8317 6020.
 Answers to frequently asked questions will be developed and added to this website.